This post was originally published by the Huffington Post on 12/16/2015 and published on Benevity February 11, 2016. Updated on May 8, 2017.

 An oft-quoted statement from acclaimed management consultant Peter Drucker asserts that “culture eats strategy for breakfast.”
 Yet even today, many companies pay more attention to their strategies than their underlying culture, often at the expense of success.
 That’s because many business leaders think that changing corporate culture is near impossible, while shifting a strategy is only a productive whiteboarding session and a new scorecard away.

-Yet both data and our experience with Fortune 1000 clients show that an extremely effective way companies can shape their culture to better support strategic initiatives is by strengthening and leveraging their Goodness Programs — or, rather, their giving, volunteering and other philanthropic efforts.
+Yet both data and our experience with Fortune 1000 clients at Benevity show that an extremely effective way companies can shape their culture to better support strategic initiatives is by strengthening and leveraging their Goodness Programs — or, their workplace giving, employee volunteering and other pro-social behavioral change efforts.
 Here’s why.

 Start with Grassroots Engagement

+A huge part of having a distinctive, compelling culture is having your people and operational practices aligned and engaged around your organizational values.
 Best-in-class programs that positively transform culture have engagement at their core.
-These initiatives focus on companies’ most sustainable differentiator — their people — and connecting with them around interactions with causes and issues they are personally passionate about.
+These initiatives focus on companies’ most sustainable differentiator — their people — and connecting with them with causes and issues they are personally passionate about.
 When companies embed easy ways to feel, interact and experience these passions as part of their day-to-day work, their people feel more connected and purpose-driven.
-This same ethos can work to drive customer engagement and brand loyalty, as well.
+This same ethos can drive customer engagement and brand loyalty, as well.

 Above all, grassroots engagement is crucial to shaping culture.
 Progressive corporate giving and volunteer programs provide a great way to foster broad-based participation across teams, geographies and languages.
-Rather than mandating a few causes to contribute to, the most compelling programs provide open choice for participants, and reduce friction around where and how employees’ hard-earned money and valuable time and talents are donated.
+Rather than mandating a few causes to contribute to, the most successful programs provide open choice for participants, and reduce friction around where and how employees’ hard-earned money and valuable time and talents are donated.
 They also aim to localize efforts in a way that will unify groups of people and put employees at the center of decision making.
+By taking this user-centric approach and then using the data to help inform your programs and engagement strategy, you have a much higher likelihood of achieving authenticity and connection around your employer brand and identity.
 In fact, companies that empower employee choice in workplace giving see five times more participation than those that limit contributions to a few causes or annual campaigns.

 Where the Heart Meets the Head